magento/merchdocs/src/catalog/product-create-virtual.md

 - Virtual products are much like simple products, but without weight.

-- Shipping Options do not appear during checkout unless there is a tangible product in the cart.
+- Shipping options do not appear during checkout unless there is a tangible product in the cart.